How to Use Hierarchical Bayes for Choice Modeling in Displayr

-The default data source, and the one used in the above video, is “Data set”.
+The default data source is "Data set".
 To use this source, you upload details of your design and the choice experiment results as data sets.
-In the video above, my design was specified in an .xlsx file from Excel and the respondent choices and other respondent-specific data were in a .sav file.
+My design was specified in an .xlsx file from Excel and the respondent choices and other respondent-specific data were in a .sav file.

 The last piece of the experimental design to specify is the names of the attributes and their levels.
 This is done by clicking the red box "Enter attribute levels" and typing or pasting in the attribute names and levels.
 An example of what this should look like is here; the first row contains the attribute names and their attribute levels are entered in the rows below.

 The remaining two pieces of input data are under "RESPONDENT DATA".
 You supply variables containing the respondent choices in the box next to "Respondent choices".
 You need to have one variable for each question asked.
 Finally, specify the task number seen by each respondent in the box next to "Respondent tasks".
 Like respondent choices, you should only have one variable per question.

 If your conjoint data comes from Alchemer (formerly SurveyGizmo), you will need to first add both the conjoint and respondent data files as "Data Sets" and go to Insert > More > Conjoint/Choice Modeling > Convert Alchemer (Survey Gizmo) Conjoint Data for Analysis.
 Displayr will then add the appropriate questions containing the choices and the design version in the respondent data set.